Banner13/Ymind/README.md

 # BannerHome
-It's Banner's Home, Welcome to the world!
+It's Banner's home, welcome to the world!